Lexus ES 300h interior & comfort

 Infotainment, apps & sat-nav

-While the Lexus ES infotainment system looks impressive – especially the 12.3-inch top-spec unit – it has a couple of fairly significant flaws.
-The touchpad operation system is difficult and fiddly to get to grips with, and neither Android Auto or Apple CarPlay are included – which might mean some smartphone users walk away.
+While the Lexus ES infotainment system looks impressive – especially the 12.3-inch top-spec unit.
+The touchpad operation system is difficult and fiddly to get to grips with, but the good news is that Apple CarPlay and Android Auto was recently added across the range.